ColinZou/DotNet-QueryRoute/README.md

 # DotNet-QueryRoute

-Supporting routes with query parameters in .net
+Supporting routes with query parameters in Asp.NET Core.

+Also enabled OpenApi generation for NSwag.